AssetSync/asset_sync/README.md

   # Increase upload performance by configuring your region
   # config.fog_region = 'eu-west-1'
   #
+  # Set fog_public to false if you prefer to use bucket policies instead of ACLs
+  # config.fog_public = true
+  #
   # Automatically replace files with their equivalent gzip compressed version
   # config.gzip_compression = true
   #